conversation/lita-phraseapp/README.md

     gem "lita-phraseapp"

+## Configuration

+An API key is required to interact with the phraseapp API.
+To set it, add the following line to your lita\_config.rb:

+    config.handlers.phraseapp.api_key = "your-key"

 ## Externally triggered events

 This handler can phraseapp events and trigger a variety of activities as appropriate.
 To